 Speaker 1: You have a ballpark of like how many interviews you did?

-Speaker 2: Oh gosh, I did well over 30 interviews over the course of like maybe three months, probably closer to 40 thinking back, what would the inclusion of the videos
+Speaker 2: Oh gosh, I did well over 30 interviews over the course of like maybe three months, probably closer to 40 thinking back, with the inclusion of the videos.

 Speaker 1: Pretty remarkable sample size then to see these trends kind of emerge.
 And, you know, I just wonder going back to that historical aspect that you were talking about, I mean, this conversation about social determinants, at least within the healthcare industry and space, isn't one that's novel or brand new, these conversations about diversity have kind of been simmering for a long time.
 And I was curious if you could just speak to kind of what you saw as you were kind of looking back, at least in the recent past, you know, have health systems made progress on diversity in representation issues, especially kind of at that at that management level.